Testimony211/ci-pipeline/README.md

 A simple CI pipeline built with Jenkins to automate building and testing code from this repository.
 This project serves as a hands-on practice for integrating Jenkins with GitHub and learning how CI works in DevOps.

-# Update: Testing pipeline trigger
+Trigger pipeline by updating README